Algebraicphylogenetics/Empar/README.md

 #Overview
-**Empar** is an implementation of an MLE method based on the EM algorithm for effective parameter estimation of the (discrete-time) Markov evolutionary models.
+**Empar** is an implementation of the EM algorithm for effective parameter estimation of the (discrete-time) Markov evolutionary models.

 ### Dependencies
 Current version uses Boost 1_61_0 (see the license). http://www.boost.org/doc/libs/1_61_0/more/getting_started/unix-variants.html#get-boost
-### Compilation and command line use
+### Compilation
 ```
 make
 ```

 ```
-empar <tree file> <fasta file> <model>,
+./main <tree file> <fasta file> <model>,
 ```
 where
 *  *tree file* —-  [Newick] tree (not necessarily bifurcated)
-*  *fasta file* —- [fasta] input alignment
+*  *fasta file* —- input alignment in a fasta format
 *  *model*     —- model choice: jc, k80, k81, ssm,

 e.g.
 ```
-./Empar test.tree data.fa ssm,
+./main data/test.tree data/data.fa ssm,
 ```

+### Notes on the labelling
-The nodes in the tree are labeled in the following order: first come the leaves in the order in which they appear in the [Newick] input tree format, followed by the internal nodes starting from the root and going top down from left to right.
+The nodes in the tree are labeled starting with the leaves as listed in the [Newick] input tree, followed by the internal nodes starting from the root and going top down from left to right.
 For example, given a tree:
 ```
 ((human:0.01,ape:0.2,hamster:0.3):0.5,bird:0.4,amoeba:0.8)